 Icon Status Meaning 1 normal No ports with "error" or "disabled" status were detected.
 The state of the port is always displayed as normal status for LAN switch blades that operate in Converged Fabric mode or LAN switch blade PY CB 10Gb FEX Nexus B22.
-8 error An error was detected from the port (e.g. the opposite port of the NIC, LAN switch, or Ethernet Fabric was disabled, or the cable between this link and its opposite port or NIC was disconnected).
-When ports of a network device other than a LAN switch blade are disabled, the state of the port is displayed as error.
-10 disabled The port was detected to have been disabled (offline).
+120 An error was detected from the port (e.g. the opposite port of the or Ethernet Fabric was disabled, or the cable between this link and NIC was disconnected).
+When ports of a network device other than a LAN switch blade a of the port is displayed as error. ъ disabled The port was detected to have been disabled (offline).